Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-05-Use-M365-Apps-to-Label-data.md

 ## Review
 In this lab, you have completed:

-+ How to apply a label
++ How to apply a Sensitivity label to word document
-+ Impact of that label
++ Testing Sensitivity Label Impact by Sending and Opening an Encrypted Document

 ## You have successfully completed the lab